github/ghas-jira-integration/README.md

 ## This repository

-This repository gives a quick illustrative example of how to integrate GitHub Code Scanning with a third-party issue tracker - in this case JIRA Server.
-The example does not work with the cloud version of JIRA!
+This repository gives a quick illustrative example of how to integrate GitHub Code Scanning with a third-party issue tracker - in this case JIRA.
 The code is intended as a proof-of-concept, showing the basic operations necessary to handle incoming requests from GitHub.
 It is not intended for production use.
 Please feel free to use this as a starting point for your own integration.

 ## Using the GitHub Action